keepthrifty/keepthrifty.github.io/_posts/2017/2017-08-15-breaking-addiction-home-updates.md

 ![Kitchen in our new apartment - galley style with oak cabinets, older appliances, linoleum flooring]({{site.url}}/assets/img/posts/2017-08-15-breaking-addiction-home-updates/apartment-kitchen.jpg)

-<div class="image-caption">Making lasagna in the apartment.
+<div class="caption">Making lasagna in the apartment.
 It tastes just as good as it did from the old kitchen.</div>

 Surprisingly, we've found a sense of peace and freedom from the fact that we don't have to consider remodeling as an option.